TomokiMiyauci/file-select-dialog/README.md

 # file-select-dialog

-> Directly call file select dialog to JavaScript.
+> Directly call file select dialog from JavaScript.
 > Get Back Promise File or FileList object.
 > No more hacky hiding of `<input type="file">` elements.